-4.21 Following an internal approvals process, the Council will advertise the adoption of an SPD in accordance with Regulation 14(a) and (b) of the Town and Country Planning Act.
-Copies of the SPD, a statement of consultation and an adoption statement will be made available on the Council website and at deposit locations.
+4.21 Following an internal approvals process, the statement of consultation and an adoption statement will be made available on the Council website and at deposit locations.
 An adoption statement will be posted to any person who had requested to be notified of the adoption of the SPD.

-&lt;sup>12 CLG (2012) Town and Country Planning (Local Planning)(England) Regulations
+12 CLG (2012) Town and Country Planning (Local Planning)(England) Regulations